-The designation ABS (Absent) is used in the case of a student who is absent from a regularly scheduled midyear or final examination during the Midyear or Final Examination Period.
+The designation ABS (Absent) is used in the case of a student who is absent from a regularly scheduled midyear or final examination administered by the Office of the Registrar during the Midyear or Final Examination Period.
 No other grade can be accepted.
 Exam substitutions not administered by the Registrar's Office, including take-home examinations and special final projects are not "regularly scheduled" examinations; therefore, ABS cannot be used in courses with take-home final exams.
-If, after an absence from the final examination, a student is subsequently granted a makeup examination by the Deputy Registrar, the appropriate grade is then submitted after completion of the examination.
+If, after an absence from a regularly scheduled midyear or final examination, a student is subsequently granted a makeup examination by the Deputy Registrar, the appropriate grade is then submitted after completion of the examination.
 A special grade sheet is provided for this purpose.